What is Chelsea Electricity Choice?

 No. Eversource’s quality of service to you will be unaffected by your participation in Chelsea Electricity Choice.
 Eversource does not profit from the supply charges on your electric bill.
 They make their profit from delivery charges.
 As a result, they have no preference whether they choose your supplier or Chelsea does.

-I have solar panels on my property or participate in a community solar program.
-Will I continue to receive net metering credits?
+I have solar panels on my property or I participate in a community solar program.
+If I join Chelsea Electricity Choice, will I continue to receive the credits or payments that I receive now?

 How do I maintain my account's tax-exempt status if I participate in Chelsea Electricity Choice?